HuiGuanLab/DL-DKD/README.md

 ## DL-DKD on TVR

 ### Required Data
-Run the following script to download the video feature and text feature of the TVR dataset and place them in the specified path.
-The data can also be downloaded from [Kuake pan](https://pan.quark.cn/s/8086102776f4).
+The data can be downloaded from [Kuake pan](https://pan.quark.cn/s/8086102776f4) or [Google drive](https://drive.google.com/drive/folders/11dRUeXmsWU25VMVmeuHc9nffzmZhPJEj?usp=sharing).
 Please refer to [here](https://github.com/HuiGuanLab/ms-sl/tree/main/dataset) for more description of the dataset.

 ### Training